kubernetes/community/sig-scalability/provider-configs.md

 Detail: Target config uses separate volumes for the etc configs:

+Config hints to testers:
+* ELB, by default, has a short timeout that'll cause control plane components to resync often.
+Users should set that to the max.

 ### Alternative Config

 Motivated by many of the issues above, an alternative configuration is reasonable, and worth experimentation, as some production environments are built this way: